SciML/DifferenceEquations.jl/docs/src/index.md

 6. It does not support in-place vs. out-of-place, support static arrays, or matrix-free linear operators.
 7. While many functions in the SciML framework are working, support is incomplete.
 8. There is not complete coverage of gradients for the solution for all parameter inputs/etc.
-9. The package does not support non-gaussian observation noise and is not consistent with SciML noise process notation.
+9. The package does not support non-gaussian observation noise and is not consistent with SciML noise process data structures.
 10. Many cleanup steps are necessary for full SciML compliance (e.g., enable passing in vectors-of-vectors or noise/observations, standard sciml dispatching)

 To help contribute on filling in these features, see the [issues](https://github.com/SciML/DifferenceEquations.jl/issues).